georgevelasco/about_me/docs/events_container/index.md

 ---
 layout: default
-title: Programming
+title: Events
 nav_order: c
 has_children: true
 has_toc: false
-permalink: /docs/programming_container
+permalink: /docs/events_container
 ---

-# Programming
+# Events

 ### I am a fast-learner able to pick up new languages and tools
 I enjoy learning the technical aspects to better communicate with software engineers.